ibexa/documentation-developer/docs/guide/cache/context_aware_cache.md

 1\.
 ESI with vary by cookie:

-Default VCL strips everything except session cookie, so this will effectively be cached "per user".
+Default VCL strips everything except session cookie, so this is effectively "per user".
 If you are on single-server setup without Varnish or Fastly, you can use the same cookie logic on the web server instead.

 This a low effort solution, and can be enough for one fragment that is reused across the whole site,